muhd-ameen/FloatingSnackBar/README.md

-Parse the required 'message' and 'context' to the FloatingSnackBar widget for using your custom toast.
+`Parse the required 'message' and 'context' to the FloatingSnackBar widget to use your custom toast. 🎉`

+**Support**

+For support and feedback, feel free to reach out through the issues page. 🛠️
+***
+Enjoy using the Floating Snackbar package to enhance your Flutter app! 🚀
+<br><br><br>